TomazKarer/dactyl_buildlog/README.md

 After reading couple tutorials/build logs I've decided to start with conductive copper tape connecting vertical lines.
 This wasn't very hard - the important thing is to use copper tape first and only after doing it solder the diodes horizontaly.
 During aplying the tape be careful not to tear it in half - only tear a small hole for the pin.
 Soldering pins was not a big deal.
 Afterwards I've checked connections with multimeter (the impendance of pressed switch should be near zero) and it seemed fine.

 The diodes connect the switches horizontaly.
 You need to be careful regarding orientation of the diodes, it does matters.
 The soldering took some time but it was not hard and it took maybe an hour.

+Color cables had female connectors on both side.
+I cut off connector from one side of the cable and soldered it to horizontal line connecting diodes and vertical line of copper tape.
+The other part was easy to connect to Pro Micro on which I've soldered the pin heads.